 All of the dangers posed to your vision are easily addressed.
 Here’s a simple list of steps you can take to minimize the impact video games have on your eyesight:

 - Make certain to position yourself properly.
-When playing a video game on a television, the player should be six to 10 feet from the screen.
+When playing a video game on a television, the player should be six to ten feet from the screen with knees at 90-degree angles.
 If using a computer, the very top of the monitor should be roughly at eye level.
+You shouldn’t have to tilt your head to see the screen.

 - Take frequent breaks.
 Most vision specialists recommend taking a break every 20 to 30 minutes.
 During this break, look off into the distance to allow your eyes time to rest.
 Don’t force your eyes to focus on specific details of distant objects, just give them a rest as you take in the scene as a whole.
-Some optometrists also suggest looking at a distant object every 10 minutes, for 10 seconds at a time, throughout your work day or intense video game session; that what we call the 10-10-10 Rule.
+Some optometrists also suggest looking at a distant object every 10 minutes, for 10 seconds at a time, throughout your workday or intense video game session.
+This is what we call the 10-10-10 Rule.

 - Reduce glare.
 Glares from other light sources or windows can force your eyes to work harder than they need to.
-Turn your television or monitor until no glare is visible to reduce the risk of eye strain.
+Adjust your television or monitor settings until no glare is visible to reduce the risk of eye strain.

-Aside from the preventative measures listed above, it should be noted that proper nutrition is also important for maintaining healthy vision.
+Aside from the preventative measures listed above, proper nutrition is also important for maintaining healthy vision.
 Here’s a short list of a few of the nutrients important for maintaining healthy eyesight:

 - Vitamin A: This is the big one.
 Vitamin A helps the retina function properly, and research has shown that it could also help reduce the effects of age-related vision problems.
-Carrots, and other yellow, orange, or red vegetables, are excellent sources of this nutrient.
+Carrots, fish oil, and dark leafy greens are excellent sources of this nutrient.

-- Lutein: this substance is found naturally in the retina, and can help prevent cataracts and macular degeneration.
-Lutein can also be found in yellow, orange, and red vegetables.
+- Lutein: You can find this antioxidant in the retina and it can help prevent cataracts and macular degeneration.
+You can also find lutein in yellow and green vegetables, as well as egg yolks.

 - Selenium: Selenium helps your body absorb other nutrients and vitamins.
-The best places to find Selenium is in walnuts and seafood.
+The best places to find Selenium are walnuts and seafood.

 These aren’t the only important nutrients for vision maintenance, and the full list can seem quite daunting.

-That’s why it’s recommended to take a multivitamin supplement, to make certain your eyes are getting the help they need.
-We do offer our own special blend of nutrients in the Rebuild Your Vision Ocu-Plus Formula, but so long as it has all of the necessary vitamins and minerals, any supplement can help.
-Make sure to do your research before buying.
+That’s why experts recommend taking a multivitamin supplement to make certain your eyes are getting the help they need.
+Plus, some diets and allergies restrict you from eating foods with these nutrients.
+We offer our own special blend of nutrients in the Rebuild Your Vision Ocu-Plus Formula, if you can’t get them naturally from your diet.
+Your eyes and vision will thank you.

 All of this discussion about the hazards of digital entertainment might lead some readers to believe that video games are all risk, no reward, and this is far from the case.
 Video games can help both children and adults improve in several important areas.

-Hand-eye-coordination is an obvious one, but visual attention is less so.
+Hand-eye coordination is an obvious one, but visual attention is less so.
 Visual attention, for those unfamiliar with the term, is the ability to focus on one aspect of the environment while ignoring other things.
+Clearly, the connection between video games and vision isn’t as one-sided as it seems.

 Playing action-oriented video games can give visual attention a boost, along with visual reaction time and visual ground discrimination.